Treaties between Rome and Carthage: Background

 Syracuse remained at war with Carthage and, after the death of Agathocles, was further embroiled in a civil war.
-The former, trying to change its lot and taking advantage of the fact that Pyrrhus had married Agathocles' daughter, offered him the crown of Sicily in exchange for helping them throw off the Carthaginians.
-Pyrrhus accepted, partly to leave the peninsula and avoid the Romans.
-Pyrrhus landed in Sicily, and was successful in pushing the Carthaginians to the Lilybaeum on western coast.
-These manoeuvres by Syracuse and Pyrrhus prompted Carthage to sign the fourth treaty with Rome.
+The former, trying to change its lot and taking advantage of the fact that Pyrrhus had married Agathocles's daughter, offered him the crown of Sicily in exchange for helping it throw off the Carthaginians.
+Pyrrhus accepted, partly to leave the peninsula and to avoid the Romans.
+Pyrrhus landed in Sicily and was successful in pushing the Carthaginians to the Lilybaeum, on the western coast.
+Those manoeuvres by Syracuse and Pyrrhus prompted Carthage to sign the fourth treaty with Rome.

 Terms of the treaty

-The treaty contained the same provisions as the two earlier treaty, with the addition of the following.
+The treaty contained the same provisions as the two earlier treaties, with the addition of the following.